-Like putting sore, tired feet in front of the fire, homeschooling has brought so much peace and rejuvenation to our hearts and to our household.
+Like putting sore, tired feet in front of the fire, homeschooling has brought peace and rejuvenation to our hearts and to our household.
 And sleep!
 Ahhhh, did I mention sleep?
-We were running on caffeine and fumes for far too long, and last winter I finally saw the light.
+We were running on caffeine and fumes for far too long, and this past winter I finally saw the light.

-I knew we were in a very negative pattern and wanted more than anything to train up my child in the way she should go, but with the manner in which we were both coping with never enough sleep, on top of a seven or more hour a day, five day a week separation from one another, it was definitely not happening.
+I knew we were in a very negative pattern and wanted more than anything to train up my child in the way she should go, but with the manner in which we were both coping from sleep deprivation, on top of a seven or more hour a day, five day a week separation from one another, it was definitely not happening.

 It was the second half of his senior year, what should’ve been his triumphant last season of high school baseball.
 God had other plans.